About the Academy

 Other Board Members

-click here to see our Academy Faculty Pictures and Biographies.
+click on the name in the table to see specific Academy Faculty Pictures and their Biographies.

 Faculty of The International– Academy for Interfaith Studies